Copyright and Trademark Policies

 - Location of Infringing Material.
 Identification of the material that is claimed to be infringing, or to be the subject of infringing activity, and that is to be removed, or access to which is to be disabled, and information reasonably sufficient to permit Namecheap to locate the material.
 This must include the specific URLs for each infringing instance.

-- Contact Information for Complaining Party.
+- Contact Information for the Complaining Party.
 Information reasonably sufficient to permit Namecheap to contact the complaining party, such as name, address, and telephone number, as well as facsimile number and email, if available, at which the complaining party may be contacted.
+This information must be provided within the DMCA Notice and it must provide a way for Namecheap and/or the respective customer to contact the complaining party.

 - Good Faith Statement.
 A statement that the complaining party has a good faith belief that use of the material in the manner complained of is not authorized by the copyright owner, its agent, or the law.